ASTRID PRESTON

 Astrid Preston, Forest Lake, 2022, oil on canvas, 30 x 42"

 Sometimes artists are filled with inspiration and curiosity, their art bringing a fun and whimsical perspectives to the world.
 But art can also prompt reflection, an avenue to promote the importance of life, and often, the grief that comes with it.
-Astrid Preston’s painting New Growth embodies this duality, serving as a poignant meditation on loss and resilience, each tree representing a life lost in the terrorist attacks of 9/11.
+Astrid Preston’s painting New Growth embodies this duality, serving as a poignant meditation on loss and resilience, and honoring the strength of renewal.

 Originally Preston’s painting was going to be a classic scene of nature, much like her other works.
 Preston had already sketched out a landscape and had begun painting the back row of trees.
 On the day she started New Growth, Preston was listening to the radio while she painted—an ordinary routine.
 But that day, the news was far from ordinary, the reporter was sharing tragic events that would change American lives forever.